 Hello, my name isXXXXX and I have over 20 years of experience as a veterinarian.

-Best of luck with Harry, please let me know if you have any further questions.
+Best of luck with your fellow, please let me know if you have any further questions.